scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/get-bucket-replication.rst

     Priority -> (integer)

     The priority associated with the rule.
-If you specify multiple rules in a replication configuration, Zenko prioritizes the rules to prevent conflicts when filtering.
+If you specify multiple rules in a replication configuration, XDM   prioritizes the rules to prevent conflicts when filtering.
 If two or more rules identify the same object based on a specified filter, the rule with higher priority takes precedence.
 For example: